RosettaCommons/documentation/application_documentation/utilities/constel.md

 -constel:triple_all_res
 ````

-**SEA#5** extracts all 2-residue constellations that can be obtained from a target type of 2-residue large-to-small mutation:
+**SEA#5** extracts all 2-residue constellations that match a target type of 2-residue large-to-small mutation:
 ````
 -constel:pair_target_mutations <A><B>_<C><D>
 ````